swisstofu/ai-ngx-formly-frontend/README.md

 ### Architecture

-The validation system uses **server-driven validators** for maximum flexibility and maintainability:
+The validation system uses a **fully server-driven architecture** for maximum flexibility:

-1. **ValidatorRegistryService** (`src/app/services/validator-registry.service.ts`) - Manages validator registration and built-in validators
-2. **FormlyConfigService** (`src/app/services/formly-config.service.ts`) - Bridges validators with Formly configuration
+1. **FormlyConfigService** (`src/app/services/formly-config.service.ts`) - Provides generic validators (pattern, minLength, maxLength, min, max) and registers server-defined validators with Formly
-3. **Backend API** - Returns validator definitions in form configuration response
+2. **Backend API** - Defines all specific validators (email, name, licenseNumber, phone, etc.) and sends them to the frontend
-4. **DynamicFormComponent** - Registers validators from server on form load
+3. **DynamicFormComponent** - Registers validators from server on form load

-**Key Benefit**: Validators are now defined on the server, allowing you to change validation rules without modifying frontend code.
+**Key Benefit**: All validators are defined on the server.
+The frontend only provides reusable generic validators that accept configuration parameters.

+### Generic Validators (Built-in)

+These validators are always available and can be configured by the server:

+1. **pattern** - Validates against a regex pattern
+2. **minLength** - Validates minimum string length
+3. **maxLength** - Validates maximum string length
+4. **min** - Validates minimum numeric value
+5. **max** - Validates maximum numeric value

 ### Server Configuration Format